How to Use Roof Cement & Best Roof Cement Products (2024)

 For hand-tabbing shingles, you can figure on getting around 30 spot applications of roof cement out of a 10-ounce tube, which should be enough for 5 – 10 shingles, depending on how thorough you need to be.

 Try not to buy quart cans of roof cement if you can help it.
-The price per ounce is far higher than it is for larger container.
+The price per ounce is far higher than it is for a larger container.
 And you can’t really do anything with a quart of roofing cement except make one or two very small emergency leak repairs.
 Better to keep at least a gallon around for when you need it.

 List of the Best Roof Cement Products